99 Expert STR Hosting Tips

 If you’re looking to scale up your operations or simply become more efficient, there’s no better place to start than with your non-perishable supplies.
 Buy toilet paper, paper towels, and pre-packaged freebie snacks like granola bars and popcorn in bulk.
 If you have the storage space and you’re committed to doing short term rentals, there’s no reason not to go big.
 You’ll cut operating expenses and save yourself time and repeated trips to the store all at once.

-26. Keep track of rates and occupancy.
+76. Keep track of rates and occupancy

-When you approach your short term rental as a business instead of a side-gig, you can eventually create entity value above and beyond the market value of the real estate alone.
+When you approach your short term rental as a business instead of a side-gig, you may eventually create entity value above and beyond the market value of the real estate alone.
 This is an important shift in perspective that most hosts fail to achieve.
 Don’t be like most hosts.

 If you ever decide to market and sell your vacation rental, serious buyers will want to see historical occupancy and rate information.
 Keep solid records of each guest stay so you (or your broker) can do the rough math and share past performance details with potential buyers.

-27. Raise your rates for last-minute bookings.
+77. Try raising your rates for last-minute bookings

 Instead, try increasing your nightly rate for last-minute bookings.
-You’ll find that most of the competition may already be booked and guests that procrastinate or have a sudden reason to travel on short notice won’t have many other options.
+You might find that most of the competition may already be booked and guests that procrastinate or have a sudden reason to travel on short notice won’t have many other options.
 The higher revenue you’ll bank from these last-minute reservations at higher rates will flow directly to your net income line since your operating costs stay the same.

-32. Do your math, monthly.
+78. Do your math, monthly

 A simple vacation rental spreadsheet is enough for some hosts, while others really benefit from getting organized with Quickbooks Online or another vacation rental accounting software.